neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 ```

 ## <a name="recipe"> Explaining the TinyLlama Recipe</a>
-A recipe is a set of hyperparameters that provides detailed instructions on how the [one-shot quantization](https://neuralmagic.com/video/pruning-and-quantizing-ml-models-with-one-shot-without-retraining/) should be done.
-The recipe performs quantization in one-shot, meaning that no retraining of the LLM is required.
+A recipe is a set of hyperparameters that provide detailed instructions on how the [one-shot quantization](https://neuralmagic.com/video/pruning-and-quantizing-ml-models-with-one-shot-without-retraining/) should be done.
+The recipe performs quantization in one shot, meaning that no retraining of the LLM is required.

 We will now walk through what the different hyperparameters mean and why they are set to those values.

 The `SmoothQuantModifier` is a technique used for dealing with outliers in the weights and activations of the LLM because quantization is very sensitive to large variations in their values.
-For TinyLlama a `smoothing_strength` value of 0.8 resulted in a model with repetitions in it's output but the problem was solved by lowering the value to 0.5.
+For TinyLlama a `smoothing_strength` value of 0.8 resulted in a model with repetitions in its output but the problem was solved by lowering the value to 0.5.

 The `ignore` parameter under `QuantizationModifier` allows us to define operations that either don't make sense to quantize or operations that are too sensitive to quantize.
-Performing quantization on sensitve operations will affect the final accruacy of the model.
+Performing quantization on sensitive operations will affect the final accuracy of the model.
 We also don't quantize the inputs to the embedding layer.

-Under `SparseGPTModifier`, we define `sparsity` as 0.5 because we are aiming for a model that 50% quantized.
+Under `SparseGPTModifier`, we define `sparsity` as 0.5 because we are aiming for a model that is 50% quantized.
 The other parameters are:
-- `block_size` determines number of columns to compress in one pass
+- `block_size` determines the number of columns to compress in one pass
 - `quantize` whether or not to quantize weights during SparseGPT
 - `dampening_frac` amount of dampening to apply to H, as a fraction of the diagonal norm
-- `sequential_update` whether or not to update weights sequentially by layer,True saves on GPU memory
+- `sequential_update` whether or not to update weights sequentially by layer, True saves on GPU memory
-- `mask_structure` string to define the structure of the mask to apply, "0:0" means that it's an unstrunctured mask
+- `mask_structure` string to define the structure of the mask to apply, "0:0" means that it's an unstructured mask
 - `targets` list of layer names to compress during OBCQ, or '__ALL__' to compress every layer in the model

 ```yaml